remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 - 5 Geocode sites and ingest data into ArcGIS Online environment.
 (Geography) |
 - 6 Organize, symbolize and configure maps for use in Story Maps platform.
 (Geography) |
 - 7 Select optimal Story Map template for effective and engaging interactive map.
 (Geography) |
-- 8 Build and configure Cascade Story Map, and host on https://kentuckyblackfreedom.org.
+- 8 Build and configure Cascade Story Map, and host on 	website.
 (Geography) |
 +++
 ### Kentucky Black Freedom
 ##### Tools Utilized